peteraritchie/ProductivityExtensions/README.md

 	//...
 }
 ```
+In this example we're re-using the stream for our state and passing as the state object in the last argument to `BeginRead`.

 With anonymous methods passing this state in often became unnecessary as the compiler would generate a state machine to manage any variables used within the anonymous method that were declared outside of the anonymous method.
 For example: